pokt-network/docs/resources/faq/node-troubleshooting.md

 }
 ```

-## I keep getting "too many open files" when my nodes is syncing?
+## I keep getting "too many open files" when my node is syncing?
 What does this mean?

 This means that your `ulimit` is set too low on your node.
 Find instructions on how to set your `ulimit` [here](node-configuration.md#how-do-i-set-my-ulimit).